wessam611/T10-Sprint1-individual/README.md

   open a new terminal (Linux) or command prompt, or git bash (Windows) and run `mongod` then keep this terminal open.

-- go to the Server directory and run
+- go to the Server directory and run in a new terminal

 ```
 npm install
 npm start
 ```
-- go to Client directory and run
+- go to Client directory and run in a new terminal
 ```
 npm install
 ng serve -o